rainruse/cwmp-logger/README.md

 2. Configure directory permissions for editing `/var/www/*` with a normal user account.
 The ownership and permissions start as root:root 755.
-To make it work reasonably, we need to add a `wwwedit` group with write permissions, change directories to root:wwwedit 775, and recursively set the sgid bit on directories so that ownership propagates as files and subdirectories are
+To make it work reasonably, we need to add a `wwwedit` group with write permissions, change directories to root:wwwedit 775, and set the directory sgid bits so that ownership propagates as files and subdirectories are created:
-   created:
    ```
    sudo groupadd wwwedit
    sudo usermod -aG wwwedit $USER